 When you’re represented in virtual reality by an animated representation of yourself, the app uses a variety of technologies and tactics to make the experience feel as real as possible.

 An associated desktop app allows headset wearers to view their real-life computer screens in VR.
 And Workrooms, with the exception of a sound cancellation feature that eliminates background noise, uses a combination of hand tracking and spatial audio – which accounts for room acoustics and makes sounds appear to come from specific directions – to allow users to interact with each other in ways that mimic real life.

 However, it’s evident that Facebook is still ironing out the problems.
 Bosworth’s avatar froze mid-sentence, the pixels of its digital skin going from flesh-toned to gray, as he was outlining how he sees Workrooms as a more participatory method to assemble digitally with peers than video chat.
 He’d lost contact with the outside world.

 Even with Workrooms, Facebook is still dealing with some of the issues that plague VR: it needs to persuade people (or, in this case, companies) to buy its headsets, use them on a regular basis, and adapt to new ways of interaction – both with the virtual world and with others within it – that are far from perfect.

 Then there’s the actual headset.
-Bosworth estimates that people will use the app for 30 minutes at a time, and that another Facebook team is focusing on improving the ergonomics and weight of VR headgear.
+Bosworth estimates that people will use the app for 30 minutes at a time, and another Facebook team focuses on improving the ergonomics and weight of VR headgear.
 The Quest 2 presently weighs a little more than a pound, which may not seem like much but was evident during a half-hour meeting.